Join Our Team!

 Substance Use Disorder Counselor

-Department: SUDS
+Department: SA

 - Must have either an Illinois Certification (ICB) or be able to obtain certification within two years of hire.
 Other licensures relevant to the position will be considered.